MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L02_Solution.md

 1. If you are prompted for a **Phone number** enter `0123456789` and select **Submit**.

 1. Switch environments by using the Environment Selector in the upper right corner of the screen.
-The *Contoso (default)* environment will be selected by default.

 1. Select your **Development** environment from the list.